JanardanPethani/meal-calorie-frontend-janardan-pethani/README.md

 ## Setup

 ### Docker Setup (Recommended)

-The easiest way to run the application is using Docker:
+> Note: ENV variables have been added to compose file as it is not production version.

 1. Make sure you have Docker and Docker Compose installed on your system.